GridGain-Demos/gridgain-technology-primer/README.md

 Welcome to the GridGain Acceleration Workshop!
 GridGain is an in-memory storage and computing platform that accelerates applications by providing in-memory distributed caching as well as processing, plus provides ACID transactions.
 This repository provides a practical introduction to GridGain, designed to help you explore its potential for enhancing application performance and scalability.
 Our goal is to demonstrate how GridGain can be effectively utilized within your project.
 This workshop, structured for both guided demonstrations and independent exploration, will walk you through key concepts and hands-on examples, allowing you to experience and apply GridGain's capabilities.

 You might come across the names GridGain and Apache Ignite.
 The GridGain platform is built on Apache Ignite.
 The source code for Apache Ignite was originally contributed to the Apache Software Foundation by GridGain Systems.
 We will use the Community Edtion(CE) of GridGain platform in this workshop.
 The GridGain Community Edition is a source-available version of Apache Ignite which includes patches and updates not yet included in Ignite.

-## Setting Up Environment

-* Java Developer Kit, version 8 or 11
-* Apache Maven 3.0 or later
-* Your favorite IDE, such as IntelliJ IDEA, or Eclipse, or a simple text editor.

-This project will also work with Java 17, but additional options need to be specified on the command-line.
-You can use `@src/main/resources/j17.params` argument after `java` command so that the parameters from the j17.params file are picked up while executing the command.

 #### Introduction to Frequently Used Terminologies
 * Server Node - A server node is the base computational and data storage unit in GridGain.
 Typically, you start a single server node per machine or container.